Dalbouz/Delta-Reality-Projects/README.md

 Projects created withing Delta Reality

 In this repository im going to showcase projectes i have worked on inside the Delta Reality firm.
 Also For each project there will be a description on the core features, technologys and hardware used.
+Every project i published and can be seen inside the museums.
 _____________________________________________________________

 **Client: Europa Park Germany - PHOTOBOOTH**